Overview

 Braxton Hicks Contractions

 Braxton Hicks contractions are mild contractions most common in the third trimester.
 They are usually weak and come and go unpredictably.
 True labor contractions get longer, stronger, and closer together.
-If you have painful or regular contractions, contact your health care provider.
+If you have painful or regular contractions, contact your healthcare provider.

 Third Trimester Prenatal Appointments